 We understand that every requirement is different.
 At PFK, we provide a variety of survey and valuation options that give you the right information you need.

 We offer three types of survey and valuation.
 You can find a simple breakdown of what these include below, alternatively speak to a member of the team for more information or to book a survey.

-This is a brief, basic report which includes our assessment of a property's value, taking into account the overall condition of the property and current market conditions.
+This is a full report which includes our assessment of a property's value, taking into account the overall condition of the property and current market conditions.
 It is an appropriate report for a range of situations where a property's value forms part of financial portfolio planning.
 A property valuation report is suitable for: Inheritance tax and capital gains tax assessments, probate purposes, family property appraisals and planning, mortgage and bank lending security.

 RICS Home Condition Report (HCR)

 The RICS Condition Report describes the condition of the property, identifies any risks and potential legal issues and highlights any urgent defects.
 It uses simple ‘traffic light’ ratings to clearly identify the condition of the key elements of the property.
 Typically, the lowest priced of the surveys, it is aimed at conventional properties and newer homes.

 Home buyer survey

 and valuation report

 This is a survey report popular with the majority of home buyers.
 It is produced in a straightforward, easy-to-understand format, under the regulatory umbrella of the Royal Institution of Chartered Surveyors (RICS).